 Webflow gives you the power to build a cart experience your shoppers have never seen before.

 Choose from 4 basic cart positions and make the layout, animations, and more your own.

 Use WooCommerce’s default cart design or add the free plugin to make it sticky.
 That’s it.

-Webflow provides an intuitive site management dashboard, while Shopify offers extra dashboard features
+Webflow provides an intuitive site management dashboard, while Wordpress offers extra dashboard features

 Webflow keeps the site management experience simple, which does mean sacrificing some of the sales and analytics tools built into WooCommerce.

 WooCommerce’s store management dashboard adds to WordPress’ option-packed backend with detailed sales data, which can be useful for reporting.

 WooCommerce’s detailed order management tools win the day.
 For now.

 See open orders as soon as you log in, add and edit items right on the product page, and add teammates to help handle orders.